+Electrostatic actuation in space is discussed as early as 1966 in a patent by Cover on Lightweight Reflecting Structures Utilizing Electrostatic Inflation.
 In 2000 King and Parker at Michigan Tech University began to investigate how these electrostatic forces could be exploited to create innovative non-Keplerian relative orbits.
 With Coulomb spacecraft the electrostatic potential of a craft is continuously controlled through the active emission of either positively or negatively charged particles.
-This emmision process is very similar to how ion engines function.
+This emission process is very similar to how ion engines function.
 However, the mass flow is orders of magnitude smaller.
-Thus, the impulsive force exterted onto the craft due to the charge emmsion is neglitible.
+Thus, the impulsive force exerted onto the craft due to the charge emission is negligible.
 Instead, the dominant force acting on 2 neighboring charged craft is the electrostatic or Coulomb force.

 There have been numerous analytical research project undertaken, and continue to be performed, to investigate how the Coulomb force between spacecraft can be exploited.
-The AVS Lab is also investigating how to build a test bed to study the charged relative motion of small unmanned vehicles in a terrestial environment.
-The first stage is looking into building a one-dimensional non-conducting hover track.
-The goal is to develop a track which can float a conducting, charged craft whose electrostatic force interacts with that of a stationary charged craft next to the track.
+The AVS Lab built a test bed to study the charged relative motion of small unmanned vehicles in a terrestrial environment.
+The first stage was looking into building a one-dimensional non-conducting hover track.
+The goal was to develop a track which can float a conducting, charged craft whose electrostatic force interacts with that of a stationary charged craft next to the track.
 Due to the small magnitude of the Coulomb forces, the track should be as level as possible to provide a frictionless environment.
-The first stage will demonstrate that a charged vecicle can be suspended and actuated in this manner.
-The charging will occur from an external low-power, high-voltage power supply.
-The space-based charged emmision devices used to servo the spacecraft charge level do not survive operating in atmospheric conditions.
-Future stages will then be able to investigate adding on-board electronics, closing the control loop externally or internally, testing relative motion sensing methods, as well as investigating the charged relative motion of very close objects where their electrostatic field will induce a charge distribution on the neighboring craft.
+The first stage will demonstrate that a charged vehicle can be suspended and actuated in this manner.
+The charging occurs from an external low-power, high-voltage power supply.
+The space-based charged emission devices used to servo the spacecraft charge level do not survive operating in atmospheric conditions.